IgnaceMenace/server/README.md

 BEFORE MERGING TO MAIN
 Give the proper flag to watchtower to specify the containers to update gitlab needs better config
+Implement auto disk decrypt
+Implement local use of nextcloud AIO
+Switch to caddy

 *Knowledge, script and config files I need to setup my personal server.*